tedchirvasiu/AutoMapper.Collection.AddCollectionMappersBug/readme.md

 ```

 This setup works fine and the application runs normally.
-Now consider we add three objects of the form:
+Now consider we add two classes of the form:
 ```C#
 public class SomeEntity {
     public virtual ICollection<string> Elements { get; set; }